microsoftgraph/msgraph-metadata/specs/permissions.md

 The "includedProperties" member is an array of strings that identify properties of the resource representation returned by the path, that are accessible with the permission.

 ### excludedProperties
-The "includedProperties" member is an array of strings that identify properties of the resource representation returned by the path, that are not accessible with the permission.
+The "excludedProperties" member is an array of strings that identify properties of the resource representation returned by the path, that are not accessible with the permission.

 ## <a name="schemeObject"></a>Scheme Object